platformsh/platformsh-docs/docs/src/administration/sso.md

 ## Service users

-If you have a service user with an email address under your SSO domain, e.g. `machine-user@example.com`, you can whitelist that user so that they will not be required to authenticate through your identity provider.

-Please open a support ticket if you need to whitelist a user.
+If you want to make an exception to exclude a user (e.g. `machine-user@example.com`) from being forced to use your identity provider, please open a support ticket.

 ## SSO providers